swei5/michigan_notes/EECS-484/8 Normalization.md

 **[[3 Relational Model#^eff39f|Primary key constraint]]** is a special case of **functional dependencies** such that primary key attributes $\to$ all other attributes.
 ```

 We can then map functional dependencies to tables.
+However, note the example below is subjective to ER Diagram design - there could be a lot of ways to represent these dependencies.

 ```ad-example
 **Constraints to Entity Sets**